e1miran/Now-Playing-Serato/README.md

 ### Windows

-* Download the latest Windows release zip package here: https://github.com/e1miran/Now-Playing-Serato/releases/latest
+* Download the latest Windows release zip package here: [here](https://github.com/aw-was-here/releases/latest)
 * Unzip the package and copy the entire unzipped folder containing the 'SeratoNowPlaying.exe' file and supporting files to the directory you'd like the app to run from (i.e., C:\Program Files).

+#### *Important note for Windows users*

+Microsoft has beefed up Windows security and you may now get prompted about an unsigned binary.
+Click on 'More Info' and then 'Run Anyway' to launch __Now Playing__.

 ## Usage